mike711028/Intro_to_Cpp/25_Introducing Encapsulation.md

 	{
 		return height;
 	}
-	// "private" can not use these from outside of the class, like in main function
+	// "private" can not use these from outside of the class, like main function
 	private:
 		int width;
 		int height;